xiix0/scam/README.md

-Your own qualities will help prevent your advancement in the world.
+You will always get the greatest recognition for the job you least like.